roboticsenthusiast/Damon-slanguage/README.md

 # Damon-slanguage

 A source to source compiler to convert from Damon's language to LaTeX.
-Damon's language aims to serve as a easy to use markup language students in lecture.
+Damon's language aims to serve as a easy to use markup language for students in lecture.
 User-input will allow for generation of content like an outlined summary, importable vocabulary cards, an index and a glossary.
 In the future we may move towards interactive HTML documents.